In This Section

 Space Operations and Support Technical Committee

-Scope: Concerns itself with operations and its technology developments for manned and unmanned missions both in earth orbital and planetary operations and with all the issues associated with space operations and support.
+Scope: Concerns itself with operations and its technology developments for crewed and uncrewed missions both in earth orbital and planetary operations and with all the issues associated with space operations and support.
 Such support includes training, servicing, mission planning, flight dynamics, telemetry transmission, command and control, and data handling, processing, analysis, and storage.

 Space Resources Technical Committee